covid-19-alliance/covid-19-alliance.github.io/Terms_of_Use.md

 ## Authorized users

 You may only access the COVID-19 Workbench if you have been authorized to do so by the Alliance.
 To become an authorized user you must (a) be approved by the Alliance to access the COVID-19 Workbench for the Purpose, (b) register to access the COVID-19 Workbench, and (c) accept these Terms of Use.
 If you are not such an authorized user you are not entitled to access the COVID-19 Workbench.
-Please [contact the Alliance](https://www.hdruk.ac.uk/covid-19/international-covid-19-data-alliance/) to find out more about becoming an authorized user.
+Please contact the Alliance [international.alliance@hdruk.ac.uk](mailto:international.alliance@hdruk.ac.uk) to find out more about becoming an authorized user.

 ## General terms